UchiTesting/UchiTesting/README.md

   - Angular, JFS, Spring
   - Eclipse as an IDE
 - In my free time I am currently learning **Xamarin** stuff
-- I am currently working as a developer
+- I am currently working as a developer for a digital services company.
-I plan to refresh my **Docker** knowledge from the notes I took on a course.
+- I plan to refresh my **Docker** knowledge from the notes I took on a course.
 [This course](https://www.udemy.com/course/docker-complete) got completed with **Kubernetes** (thanks [@bstashchuk](https://github.com/bstashchuk/)).
 I will complete my notes and work on it at a later time
 - 👀 I’m interested in IT (I know.
 Suprising, right?) focusing on development